The Kohn Algorithm on Denjoy-Carleman Classes: Introduction

-The Denjoy-Carleman quasianalytic classes are local subrings of the ring of smooth functions that satisfy certain bounds on their derivatives of various orders.
-The sequence of bounds behaves according to the Denjoy-Carleman Theorem, which means that the Taylor morphism is injective on any such Denjoy-Carleman quasianalytic class, i.e. there are no flat functions contained therein.
-Each Denjoy-Carleman quasianalytic class we will consider contains all real-analytic functions but is strictly larger, so it also contains functions with non-convergent Taylor expansions.
-The property that makes these Denjoy-Carleman quasianalytic classes both peculiar and highly interesting is that they fail to satisfy the Weierstrass Division Property as Childress proved in \cite{childress}.
-With one additional assumption on the sequence of bounds, each such Denjoy-Carleman quasianalytic class is closed under differentiation and therefore also closed under composition, division by a coordinate, and inverse.
-Edward Bierstone and Pierre Milman were thus able to extend in \cite{bm} the resolution of singularities algorithm to all Denjoy-Carleman quasianalytic classes satisfying this additional assumption.
-Their construction implies that all three {\L}ojasiewicz inequalities hold.
-In addition, they proved topological Noetherianity, a weaker condition than Noetherianity but of great use for the equivalence of types considered here.
+The Denjoy-Carleman quasianalytic classes are subrings of the ring of smooth functions such that certain bounds hold on their derivatives of various orders.
+The sequence of bounds behaves according to the Denjoy-Carleman Theorem, which means that the Taylor morphism is injective on any such Denjoy-Carleman quasianalytic class, preventing flat functions from lying therein.
+Each Denjoy-Carleman quasianalytic class considered here will be strictly larger than the class of real analytic functions, thus also containing functions with non-convergent Taylor expansions.
+Denjoy-Carleman quasianalytic classes do not satisfy the Weierstrass Division Property as Childress proved in \cite{childress} or the Weierstrass Preparation Theorem as proven in \cite{nonwpt}, and yet Edward Bierstone and Pierre Milman established in \cite{bm} that resolution of singularities holds.
+As a result of the Bierstone-Milman construction, all three {\L}ojasiewicz inequalities follow along with topological Noetherianity, a weaker condition than Noetherianity but of great use for the equivalence of types considered here. \cite{bm} assumes sheaves are of finite type.
+More recently, this hypothesis was relaxed to quasicoherence in \cite{bmv}.

-We shall show in this paper that for a pseudoconvex domain in $\C^n$ with boundary in any such Denjoy-Carleman quasianalytic class, all multipliers generated by the Kohn algorithm stay in the same Denjoy-Carleman class and the three-way equivalence proved by Kohn for pseudoconvex $\ra$ domains extends to this case:
+We shall show in this paper that for a pseudoconvex domain in $\C^n$ with boundary in any such Denjoy-Carleman quasianalytic class, the three-way equivalence proved by Kohn for pseudoconvex $\ra$ domains extends to this case: